olivierdalang/SPCgeonode/README.md

 Pushes to github trigger automatic builds on docker hub for tags looking like x.x.x

-If you need to publish the images manually, just rebuilt the containers (`docker-compose -f docker-compose.yml build`), then use :
+Sometimes, the automatic builds fail with no apparent reason.
+If so, you can publish the images manually with :

 ```
+docker login
 docker-compose -f docker-compose.yml build
-docker login
 docker-compose -f docker-compose.yml push
 ```